stephanzlatarev/norman/tool/train/README.md

 1. Add all play books (with file extension ".book") into this folder
 1. Add mirror.js with all applicable mirrors
-1. Build and deploy docker image with `./deploy.bat`
+1. Build and deploy the trainer with `./deploy.bat`

 To download the brain:

-1. Choose trainer by comparing their status with `k norman log trainer-1 trainer`
+1. Choose one trainer by comparing their status with `./ping.bat`
-1. Update the LoadBalancer service of `kubernetes.yaml` with the selector label of the chosen trainer
+1. Update `kubernetes-http.yaml` with the selector label of the chosen trainer and apply it to start a LoadBalancer
 1. Download the brain with `http://<hostname-of-loadbalancer>/brain.tf`